networkimprov/mnm/README.md

 6. Ping sends a short text message via a user's alias.
 A reply establishes contact between the parties.
-_todo: limit number of pings per user per 24h_
+_todo: limit number of pings per 24h and consecutive failed pings_
 `{"op":6, "id":string, "from":string, "to":string}`
 .from & .to are user aliases
 Response `{"op":"ack", "id":string, "ok":"ok|error" <,"error":string>}`